 Become a Member Agency

-The Food Bank is currently accepting new member applications from 501(c)(3) organizations located in the following counties that are distributing food to the needy, ill, or children.
+The Food Bank is currently accepting new member applications from 501(c)(3) organizations that are distributing food to the needy, ill, or children.

 To become a member of the Community Food Bank of Central Alabama, your organization must be: